 EXAMPLE: Blue is running to goal and approaching midfield.
 Red, riding to Blue's left and half a length behind, realizes that he will not be able to catch Blue and make a ride-off.
 As Blue prepares to hit a centering shot, Red reaches across and tips Blue's mallet, spoiling the shot.
 Although the infraction, a cross-hook, is minor, it was committed deliberately, and the disadvantage to Blue is major.
-Penalty No. 3 should be awarded.
+Penalty 3 should be awarded.

-Red No. 4 rides to back the ball from the goal mouth.
+Red #4 rides to back the ball from the goal mouth.
 As Red begins his stroke, Blue #2 bumps late and rides into Red's stroke.
 Foul Blue - riding into the shot.
-The Penalty awarded should be a No. 5 from the center of the field.
+The penalty awarded should be a No. 5 from the center of the field.
 The foul was deliberate and endangered a mount.

 Blue #2 and Blue #3 sandwich Red #3 about 75 yards out and running to goal.
 Foul Blue and a severe Penalty award to Red.
 Not only is this a dangerous foul, but also stops Red's run to goal.
-Open goal Penalty No. 3 or No. 2.
-A Penalty No. 4 is not adequate in this situation.
+Open goal Penalty 3 or No. 2.
+A Penalty 4 is not adequate in this situation.

-35. SELECTION OF PENALTIES b...INTERPRETATION: The Umpire is required to consider all four factors in selecting the appropriate Penalty.
+35. SELECTION OF PENALTIES b...INTERPRETATION: The Umpire is required to consider all four factors in selecting the appropriate penalty.
 Each factor should be weighed in the Umpire's decision.

 EXAMPLE: As Blue #3 turns to pick up a tailed back-shot from his #4, he is hit hard by Red #2 and his horse stumbles.
 The horse regains its footing, but Blue is too late to make the play.
 Foul Red - dangerous riding.
-The Penalty award must consider: 1) location - deep in defending territory - perhaps a No. 5 center hit; 2) position of teams - Blue #3 was well positioned, and had he not been fouled might have had a good run - perhaps a No. 4 Penalty; 3) effect on the play, the difference between Blue making the play and putting the ball in Red's territory and missing the play is great - Penalty No. 4; 4) frequency of similar fouls - if Red has played a clean game, and the foul is just bad timing - Penalty No. 5 from the center; however, if Red has been penalized several times for rough play - Penalty No. 4.
+The penalty award must consider: 1) location - deep in defending territory - perhaps a No. 5 center hit; 2) position of teams - Blue #3 was well positioned, and had he not been fouled might have had a good run - perhaps a Penalty 4; 3) effect on the play, the difference between Blue making the play and putting the ball in Red's territory and missing the play is great - Penalty 4; 4) frequency of similar fouls - if Red has played a clean game, and the foul is just bad timing - Penalty 5 from the center; however, if Red has been penalized several times for rough play - Penalty 4.

-35. SELECTION OF PENALTIES c. d...INTERPRETATION: The Umpire is expected to apply whatever Penalty or combination of Penalties from No. 1 to No. 10 that will best fit the circumstances considering the parameters from Rule 35.a. and b.
-Simultaneous fouls by both teams are offsetting, but flagrant conduct may cause an additional Penalty such as Penalty 10. to be awarded.
+35. SELECTION OF PENALTIES c. d...INTERPRETATION: The Umpire is expected to apply whatever penalty or combination of Penalties from No. 1 to No. 10 that will best fit the circumstances considering the parameters from Rule 35.a. and b.
+Simultaneous fouls by both teams are offsetting, but flagrant conduct may cause an additional Penalty such as Penalty 10 to be awarded.

-EXAMPLE: As Blue prepares to hit to goal from about 50 yards out, he is deliberately foul-hooked by Red.
+EXAMPLE: As Blue prepares to hit to goal from about 50 yards out, he is deliberately cross-hooked by Red.
 Blue retaliates by swinging his mallet at Red's head.
-These fouls are sequential, not simultaneous: Penalty No. 2 or No. 3 against Red for the foul hook.
-Penalty No. 10 against Blue for the mallet.
+These fouls are sequential, not simultaneous: Penalty 2 or.
+3 against Red for the foul hook.
+Blue may be immediately ejected in accordance with Rule 33.b(2)(a) and Penalty 10 for the mallet.

 Blue carries the ball down the right boards at mid-field and sees Red coming from the left for a ride-off.
 Blue checks to avoid the bump and Red crosses in front to get to his nearside.
 As Red crosses, Blue goes to the whip, jumps his horse into Red and knocks Red to the ground.
 Foul Red for crossing; foul Blue for dangerous riding.
-The fouls are offsetting, but if the Umpire feels Blue deliberately knocked Red down, Penalty No. 10 may also be exacted.
+The fouls are offsetting, but if the Umpire feels Blue deliberately knocked Red down, Blue may be immediately ejected in accordance with Rule 33.b(2)(a) and Penalty 10.